 Once a library for nearly 20,000 'books' this site with impressive Corinthian columns eventually became home to Christian churches and turkish houses until the 19th century. (outside)

-You can’t say that you’ve seen Athens without walking in the beautiful meandering streets of the old town, which is scattered with wonderful ancient and neoclassical buildings, shops, cafés and restaurants.
+You can’t say that you’ve seen Athens without walking through the beautiful meandering streets of the old town, scattered with wonderful ancient and neoclassical buildings, shops, cafés and restaurants.

 A stop at a Greek restaurant will give us the chance to rest and try traditional dishes like Greek salad, moussakás, spanakópita, yemistá, octopus, lamb, tzatziki and more!